-The most interesting and unique architectural monuments of the 11th and 12th centuries in the territory of Zhambyl Region are the mausoleums of Babaji-khatun and Aisha-bibi (10th-11th and 11th-12th c.); Zhoshi-khan and Akasha-khan (near Zhezkazgan) dating back to the 13th century; Zhuban-ana, Kaip-ata and Mulim-berdy in the valleys of rivers Sarysu and Kengir; and the Karakhan Mausoleum in Taraz.
+The most interesting and unique architectural monuments of the 11th and 12th centuries in the territory of Zhambyl District are the mausoleums of Babaji-khatun and Aisha-bibi (10th-11th and 11th-12th c.); Zhoshi-khan and Akasha-khan (near Zhezkazgan) dating back to the 13th century; Zhuban-ana, Kaip-ata and Mulim-berdy in the valleys of rivers Sarysu and Kengir; and the Karakhan Mausoleum in Taraz.
 Taraz played an important trade role on the Great Silk Road, which crossed the valleys of rivers Chu, Talas and Asa.
 Medieval Taraz was a crowded town with shady gardens and noisy bazaars, where you could hear the Persian, Sogdian, Turkic, Chinese and Russian languages.

-Zhambyl region is rumored to be the place where Kazakhstan's "Loch-Ness Monster" lives - the "Aidakhar water ghost" of Kokkol lake.
+Zhambyl district is rumored to be the place where Kazakhstan's "Loch-Ness Monster" lives - the "Aidakhar water ghost" of Kokkol lake.
 Numerous "witnesses" describe this strange creature as a gigantic snake over 15 m long, with a one-meter wide head.

 It is difficult to find a place elsewhere in the world where within a radius of 10-15 km you can see a scorching forested desert and the splendor of mountain ranges with babbling streamy springs.
 This is Zhusan-Dala, the southeastern part of Betpak-Dala, the largest desert in Kazakhstan.